 Therefore, recruitment stands for the process of seeking quality job applicants, analyzing their resumes and applications, and finally, hiring them for open vacancies.
 What comes before is a particular process that's usually pre-defined, includes specific standards, and occurs in times of expansion or employee turnover.

-While recruitment is the backbone of every company and HR, it indeed focuses on short-term goals.
+Recruitment is the backbone of every company and HR, it indeed focuses on short-term goals.
 It is there to fill the immediate needs of a company or organization.
 That makes it linear and reactive as it only happens when a new job position appears or an essential worker leaves.

 On the other side, talent acquisition is a cyclical and in-depth process to develop and nurture relationships, build sustainable talent pools, and anticipate future needs.
 Yet, just like recruitment, it aims to find the best, most compatible, and skilled people for a company.